DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Tantner_def/index.markdown

 private utilization and the authorities’ claims, which are re-negotiated with the appearance of each new search aid.

-**References**
+###References

 Allen, Woody.
-‘Nanny Dearest’, in Woody Allen, Mere Anarchy, New York:
+‘Nanny Dearest’, in Woody Allen, *Mere Anarchy*, New York:
 Random House, 2007, pp. 55-64.

 Bauer, Volker (ed.). *Repertorium territorialer Amtskalender und